batxes/4Cin/README.md

 >Example: python src/prepare_data.py 4C_files

 2 - Generate primers.txt file, with name of genes and position.
-Optional, primers_vhic.txt

->Example:
+Optional, primers_vhic.txt (the same format as in primers.txt) with more positions to paint in the virtual Hi-C. color can be added afterwards.

+>Example primers.txt:

     Six2 chr2:423234
     Six3 chr2:426351

+>Example primers_vhic.txt:

+    Six2 chr2:423234 red
+    Six3 chr2:426351 cyan
+    gene3 chr2:436451 lightgreen
+    gene4 chr2:443251 darkviolet
+    enhancer1 chr2:468954

+    if no color stated, default will be yellow.

 3 - Do the modeling.

->Example: python modeling.py 4C_files_dir Name_of_your_locus
+>Example: python aske.py 4C_files_dir Name_of_your_locus

 Optional Steps:

-10 - run "get_representative_model.py".
-Takes as argument the config file and the matrix of one of the solutions from GenomeClustering.py.
-It will tell us which model is the one closest and furthest to the average.
-It will also generate a superposition of the models of that cluster, that will be able to run in UCSF chimera.

->Example: python src/get_representative_model.py config.ini matrix_cluster1.txt

 11 - run "paint_model.py".
 It will map epigenetic marks in a model of our choice.
 We will set the path of the bed or bam file and the colormap (matplotlib) in the config file under [Painting].